VelislavKarastoychev/euriklis-message/README.md

 # Installation

-To install the euriklis-validator package just run in the terminal the following command.
+To install the euriklis-message package just run in the terminal the following command.

 `npm install @euriklis/message --save --save-exact`